Gabrielc1925/Gabrielc1925.github.io/_posts/2024-04-24-website-formating-complete.md

 ## Next Steps

 My next task is going to be deciding on a first project to document here, and then getting it set up.
-I'm thinking that I would like to use the AWS architecture that I already have set up for website hosting, and the domain name that I already paid for, and I would like to figure out a way to have this completed site replicated there automatically.
-I'm sure I could do it manually, but I want to use automation tools to make this a seamless process that removes the possibility of user error from the process.
+I'll have to decide bvetween starting with an "easier" project, or jumping right into it and getting the full experience.

 I will post a first project page to show the plan, and will update it when it is complete.
 <a href="/projects/1_project">Project 1</a> will be the title for now, but I intend to name it something more elegant and intuitive later.

+Follow along with me as I learn and pave a path forward!